labluapucrio/gsoc/README.md

 * * *

 ### Binding for ELF Toolchain C Library to Manipulate ELF Files
+ELF format for executable files is de-facto standard on UNIX systems but there is no up-to-date Lua module to parse and manipulate ELF files.
+Some bindings exist for an ancient Lua 5.1 version but it's unmaintained.
+One of the mentors started writing a new module in 2018 but that work was never finished.
+The aim of the project is to revive the previous attempt.
+In particular, a student should finish API for reading ELF files and write API for writing to ELF files from scratch.
+All API functions should be well tested and documented.

 ### Some explorations to get started